andreachello/Blockchain/Solidity/README.md

 ### 3. Arrays

 Creating arrays in Solidity is similar to other programming languages with the exception of deleting an element based on a pre-defined index.
 We will look at a workaround to this problem, as well as introduce the main methods used in arrays and how to initialise them in Solidity.

+### 4. Enums

+are custom data types a user can specify which will return the enumarted indeces of the values of the data type